purzelrakete/bandit/README.md

 ### Integration with Javascript and the HTTP API

-Run `bandit-api -port 80 -apiExperiments experiments.tsv` to start the endpoint with the provided test experiments.
+Run `bandit-api -port 80 -apiExperiments experiments.json` to start the endpoint with the provided test experiments.

 In this scenario, the application makes a request to the API endpoint and